-FY 2021-22 FY 2022-23

-CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED
+FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE Bone Marrow Donor Program Sec.

-Sec.
 1146.
 From the funds appropriated in part 1 for bone marrow donor and blood bank programs, \$250,000.00 shall be allocated to Versiti Blood Center, the partner of the match registry of the national marrow donor program.
 The funds shall be used to offset ongoing tissue typing expenses associated with donor recruitment and collection services and to expand those services to better serve the citizens of this state.
 Sec.
 1146.
 No changes from current law.
 Move to One-Time as Sec.
 1959 and revise as shown.
 Sec.
-4146 1959.
+1146 1959.
 From the funds appropriated in part 1 for bone marrow donor and blood bank programs, the following allocations \$250,000.00 shall be allocated to Versiti Blood Center, must be made to a blood center with a stem cell (marrow) program that is the partner of the match registry of the National Marrow Donor Program, and that is in a city with a population between 198,000 and 199,000 according to the most recent federal decennial census. (a) \$50.00 The funds shall must be used to offset ongoing tissue typing expenses associated with donor recruitment and collection services and to expand those services to better serve the citizens of this state. (b) \$50.00 must be used to enhance the collection of fetal umbilical cord blood and stem cells for transplant, expand cord blood laboratory capabilities, and expand the diversity of collections.
+Blood Bank Programs Sec.
+1147.
+From the funds appropriated in part 1 for bone marrow donor and blood bank programs, \$500,000.00 shall be allocated to Versiti Blood Center for a cord blood bank.
+The funds shall be used to enhance the collection of fetal umbilical cord blood and stem cells for transplant, expand cord blood laboratory capabilities, and expand the diversity of collections.
 Sec.
-1146.
+1147.
 No changes from current law.
-Sec.
-1146.
-No changes from current law.
+Striking current law.
+Including as Sec.
+1959 (b).